How they’re faring in the NCL - Total Rugby League

 BIGGEST WINNING MARGIN

-PREMIER DIVISION: 36 points (Siddal 6 Hunslet Club Parkside, 10 March, Hunslet Club Parkside 36 Kells 0, 7 April)
+PREMIER DIVISION: 38 points (Egremont’s 42-4 win over Normanton on Saturday eclipses Siddal 6 Hunslet Club Parkside, 10 March, and Hunslet Club Parkside 36 Kells 0, 7 April)

+DIVISION ONE: 56 points (Skirlaugh’s 72-16 stroll over Shaw Cross Sharks on Saturday supplants the Sharks’ 44-0 home reverse at the hands of Thornhill on 14 April as the section’s biggest victory)

 DIVISION TWO: 58 points (West Bowling 10 Crosfields 68, 28 April)